-- 10.44 Thames Water should be consulted at an early stage of the planning process to check whether or not the existing water supply and drainage systems can accommodate the additional demands for drinking water and drainage requirements associated with the development. - 10.45 Development proposals, particularly for major sites, must ensure that adequate water supply and wastewater infrastructure capacity are available for the development. - 10.46 In terms of wastewater infrastructure, if initial investigations show that there are concerns about the capacity of the existing infrastructure, particularly where combined flows of foul and surface water could put additional pressure on the Counters Creek sewer system that serves much of the borough, then a Drainage Strategy will be required.
+- 15.44 Thames Water should be consulted at an early stage of the planning process to check whether or not the existing water supply and drainage systems can accommodate the additional demands for drinking water and drainage requirements associated with the development. - 15.45 Development proposals, particularly for major sites, must ensure that adequate water supply and wastewater infrastructure capacity are available for the development. - 15.46 In terms of wastewater infrastructure, if initial investigations show that there are concerns about the capacity of the existing infrastructure, particularly where combined flows of foul and surface water could put additional pressure on the Counters Creek sewer system that serves much of the borough, then a Drainage Strategy will be required.
 This should provide details of how the foul/surface water flows will be managed, illustrating any proposed new drains or alterations to the connection points in the existing sewer system.
-This requirement is in addition to the need for developments to provide details of sustainable drainage measures to manage surface water run-off, in line with the requirements of Local Plan Policy CC4. - 10.47 Further information on these issues is available from Thames Water Developer Services: https://developers.thameswater.co.uk.
+This requirement is in addition to the need for developments to provide details of sustainable drainage measures to manage surface water run-off, in line with the requirements of Local Plan Policy CC4.
+Where water or wastewater assets cross a site, or lie in close proximity to a site, developers are advised to contact Thames Water Developer Services to discuss any protection measures or build over agreements that may be required. - 15.47 Further information on these issues is available from Thames Water Developer Services: https://developers.thameswater.co.uk

-Thames Estuary 2100 Plan Requirements
+Key principle - FR9 Thames Estuary 2100 Plan Requirements